-It is the night before a big presentation and you just noticed how dark your sunspots have gotten.
-You desperately reach for your phone and quickly Google, “how to remove dark spots overnight.”
-Luckily for you, Google comes back with over 11 million results ranging from videos, to blog posts to home remedies that will “definitely” lighten your dark spots before your big meeting.
-You haphazardly follow all the tutorials you have the time for only to wake up the next day with the same spots from the night before.
+Sure, you can Google, “how to remove dark spots overnight,” and browse over 11 million results ranging from videos, to blog posts to home remedies that will “definitely” lighten your dark spots, then haphazardly follow all the tutorials you have the time for only to wake up the next day with the same spots from the night before.

 It’s the release of melanin (pigment) due to the stimulation of melanogenesis.

 In simpler terms, dark spots are primarily caused by the abundance of pigment on your skin.
 However, it’s not that simple.
 Dark spots on your skin may arise due to several different reasons such as a hormonal imbalance, overexposure to sun, or even because you are predisposed to getting them.

 Before you learn how to remove your dark spots, you should learn what type you have, where they come from and why.

 The main reason you might find that your skin is producing these dark spots is from unprotected overexposure to the sun, or any other type of UV rays.

 - Going to the pool or beach often

 - The light from your computer and phone

 - Spending too much time in the sun